SiliconLabs/wiseconnect/examples/featured/ble_per/readme.md

                                                        uint8_t req_type)
 ```
 ---

+> Note:
+> The user can configure default region specific regulatory information using `sl_wifi_region_db_config.h'.

 **Note!**
-* This command must be used immediately after opermode request
+* This command must be used immediately after opermode request.
-* Internally, the firmware maintains two tables
+* Internally, the firmware maintains two tables.
     * Gain table holding Max Tx power values for all regions
     * Gain table with Max power vs offset values for each channel of all regions
-* There are 5 regions supported and are FCC, ETSI, TELEC, KCC, WORLDWIDE.
-These FCC/ETSI/TELEC/KCC gain table max power level and offset values should be loaded in end-to-end mode via BLE User Gain table.
+* The five regions supported are FCC, ETSI, TELEC, KCC, and WORLDWIDE.
+These FCC/ETSI/TELEC/KCC gain table max power levels and offset values should be loaded in end-to-end mode via the BLE User Gain table.
 This has to be called upon every boot-up since this information is not saved inside flash.
-SoC uses these tables in FCC/ETSI/TELEC/KCC to limit power and not to violate allowed limits.
+SoC uses these tables in FCC/ETSI/TELEC/KCC to limit power and avoid violating allowed limits.
-* For Worldwide region firmware uses Worldwide values for Tx.
-For other regions(FCC/ETSI/TELEC/KCC), Firmware uses min value out of Worldwide & Region based values for Tx.
-Also there will be part to part variation across chips and offsets are estimated during manufacturing flow which will be applied as correction factor during normal mode of operation.
+* For Worldwide region, the firmware uses Worldwide values for Tx.
+For other regions (FCC/ETSI/TELEC/KCC), the firmware uses the min value out of Worldwide and Region based values for Tx.
+Also, there will be part-to-part variation across chips and offsets are estimated during manufacturing flow which will be applied as a correction factor during normal mode of operation.
-* This frame has to be used by customers who has done FCC/ETSI/TELEC/KCC certification with their own antenna.
+* This frame must be used by customers who have done FCC/ETSI/TELEC/KCC certification with their own antenna.
 All other customers should not use this.
-Inappropriate use of this frame may result in violation of FCC/ETSI/TELEC/KCC or any certifications and Silicon labs is not liable for that.
+Inappropriate use of this frame may result in violation of FCC/ETSI/TELEC/KCC or any certifications and Silicon labs is not liable for these uses.

 ---